 Features-wise, Adobe XD has many of the similar features of Figma:

-Developer handoff - Adobe XD's sharing mode enables you to collaborate with development teams from the start.
+• Developer handoff - Its sharing mode enables you to collaborate with development teams from the start.
 Whether you're using a voiceover recording to walk over your design or sharing development details, XD keeps you connected at all times.

-Team collaboration - Live co-editing and cloud files enable easier collaboration within your team.
+• Team collaboration - Live co-editing and cloud files enable easier collaboration.

 Figma vs Adobe XD: main differences